Internal Controls Over Financial Reporting

 Financial Reporting Systems

 Consolidated financial statements are prepared by using the chosen consolidation tool.
-The accounting of the Group's subsidiaries is done by using the local accounting systems from which the actual figures are reported either manually or by automatic transfer to the group consolidation system.
+The accounting of the Group´s subsidiaries is done by using the local accounting systems from which the actual figures are reported either manually or by automatic transfer to the group consolidation system.
 The accounting system in use includes general ledger accounting, accounts payables and accounts receivables.
 Current assets and payroll accounting is organized through various programs or purchased as an outsourced service.
 Purchase invoices are circulated through electronic invoice processing system.
-Global forecasts and budgets are prepared by using the forecast and reporting program.
+Global forecasts and budgets are prepared by using the forecast and reporting program managed by the finance function.

 The Company´s internal control mechanisms are based on policies, instructions, limited process descriptions, authorization matrix, financial reporting review meetings, and segregation of key accounting duties.